Skip to main content

 Trial (optional)

-If unable to resolve, legal staff will present the case in court and obtain final divorce orders.
+Present the case in court and obtain final divorce orders if unable to settle.

 Finalizing Divorce